jaimeizuz/business-automation-platform-jbpm/README.md

 ## Appromore-database
 Supports appromore application.
 No need to access it directly.
+\

 # Profiles
-Although you combine services the way you want, a set of default profiles are provided:
+Although you can combine services the way you want, a set of default profiles are provided:

 **Starts the full stack (kie-server single node)** Requires over 14GB of free RAM